 1. Your Dog Should Always Wear a Collar With ID Tags

-The simplest and easiest way to never lose your dog is to make sure she always wears her collar with ID tags.
+The simplest and easiest way to never lose your dog is to make sure she always wears her collar with a dog ID tag.
 The collar is the first thing people look at when they find an unfamiliar dog.
 If your dog has her name and your phone number around her neck, it’ll take only minutes for you to be reunited.

 A lot of pup parents are good about giving their dogs collars, but a collar won’t do much good if it doesn’t have some kind of identification attached to it.
 It’s recommended to have your dog’s registration tag, rabies tag, and an additional tag with your phone number permanently attached to their collar.
 If you find a cute new collar and want to switch, make sure you also transfer the tags.
 Even if your dog is doing nothing but lounging at home, she should still wear her collar.
 You never know when she might need it.